fengjixuchui/invader/README.md

 # About invader

+    INFO: Invader (Windows/Linux/OSX agent)
-    INFO: Invader is a post exploitation framework that includes a pure-PowerShell2.0 Windows agent,
+    is a post exploitation framework that includes a pure-PowerShell2.0 Windows agent,and a pure
-    and a pure Python 2.6/2.7 Linux/OS X agent.
+    Python 2.6/2.7 Linux/OS X agent.

 ***